 Farmers' markets and organic markets

 These are among the markets closest to campus.
 Farmers' markets can be seasonal, so double-check their hours before you go.

 - Covington Farmers Market (Saturday)

 - Hyde Park Farmers Market (Sunday)

 Two chains and a local store are popular options for organic food.

 Local communities and churches host festivals throughout the year and serve some amazing homemade food.
-Though the pandemic has limited gatherings this fall, watch for these annual foodie traditions:
+Watch for these annual foodie traditions: